Linux

 WebDAV

-You can use WebDAV to mount Group-Office as a network drive.
+You can use WebDAV to mount GroupOffice as a network drive.
 Linux Desktops have WebDAV built in.
-For GNOME users you can launch the file explorer and choose “Connect to server” from the menu.
-Connect the client to:
+GNOME users you can launch the file explorer and choose “Connect to server” from the menu.
+KDE/Plasma users can use the Dolphin file manager to connect to WebDAV.

 https://[Server hostname]/webdav